vitessio/enhancements/veps/vep-1.md

 _This change is backward compatible in Vitess `4.xx` because the utility can still be used.
 It is forwards compatible because attempting to use it will suggest the alternative functionality which is available._

+## Exclusions

+The following is not subject to the Backwards and Forwards Compatibility Promise:

+* Functionality which has been marked as experimental.
+As new features are developed, the Vitess authors may release it in a stable release but as experimental.
+As feedback is received, changes may be made to the feature without respecting the regular deprecation cycle associated with backwards and forwards compatibility.

+* Functionality limited to the source code and/or build environment.
+If the Vitess authors desired to make a change, such as upgrading the required Go version, or switching from `govendor` to Go modules, there is no requirement to ensure compatibility with older versions of Go.
+The promise is intended for user facing functionality.

 ## Support Lifecycle

 Because the release cycle includes a new release every 12 weeks, most fixes will only be pushed to the master branch.
 An exception to this process will be made for high severity bugs, in which case a fix will be available in the weekly release for all currently supported versions.